 Queen Sonja's School Award

-Queen Sonja’s School Award is awarded each year to a school that has demonstrated excellence in its efforts to promote inclusion and equality.
+Queen Sonja’s School Award is awarded every other year to a school that has demonstrated excellence in its efforts to promote inclusion and equality.

 The prize focuses on schools that provide pupils with an academic, social and cultural fellowship.
 All pupils should feel that they are valued participants in the school community.
 At the same time the schools must ensure that pupils receive an appropriate and equitable education that takes into account individual differences.